Man faces prison in strangulation case

-Lawrence Lavish St., 58, was placed on probation without partici9pating in Western Nevada Regional Drug Court after his attorney said he didn’t have a drivers license and wouldn’t be able to attend the sessions.
+Lawrence Lavish Sr., 58, was placed on probation without participating in Western Nevada Regional Drug Court after his attorney said he didn’t have a drivers license and wouldn’t be able to attend the sessions.

 ■ A Lake Tahoe man who admitted he had heroin was give probation after his attorney argued it was mandatory.